This story was originally published on August 26, 2017, but has been updated for the 2022 hurricane season.

 No one knew what to do with all of the trucks that had just arrived.
 The trucks came rolling in, but no one knew where to send the supplies and they had no plan.
 We discovered that at a typical relief site, seven government agencies are involved in determining where to send all of the supplies.

 Our drivers were also getting restless.
 Many of them were being held on the loads without any consideration of their needs (not by us — but by the government folks on the ground).
 Some were missing hometime, but more were just bored.
-We paid the drivers a per hour rate and most of them were satisfied, but most were bored and frustrated.
+We paid the drivers an hourly rate and most of them were satisfied, but most were bored and frustrated.

 While we got better at handling the projects, we found the disaster coordination to be challenging when trying to coordinate between multiple government agencies.
 This cost precious time.
-I hope that is not the case with Harvey and Texas.
+I hope that is not the case with Florida and Ian.